Are smart, successful women intimidating? We asked men what they think.

-Christine is a 41 year-old New Yorker.
-She has competed in 11 marathons, runs her own consulting firm and is working on her Ph.D.
-She is also single.
+Christine is a 41-year-old New Yorker.
+She's competed in 11 marathons, runs her own consulting firm and is working on her Ph.D.
+She's also single.
 Christine recalls, "I recently had a male friend tell me, 'Chris, men just want a woman who's going to be home and be a great wife and mother.
 You're too intense.
 Look at you, you're going 100 mph all the time, no guy wants that.'"

 So, do women really intimidate men?
 We asked men what they thought and were surprised by their answers.

-Jeff Kamp, 30, a software engineer, agrees, "The intimidated male might not be intimidated by the woman, but by the power, ambition and aggressiveness, and his reaction may cause a woman to see it as her being a woman."
+2. YES.
+"The intimidated male might not be intimidated by the woman, but by the power, ambition and aggressiveness, and his reaction may cause a woman to see it as her being a woman." - Jeff Kamp, 30, software engineer

 3. NO. "Do strong career minded women intimidate guys?
 I doubt it.
 It probably has more to do with these women having chosen to spend their time and effort trying to accomplish other goals instead of pursuing and working on relationships." - Joe Woods, 25, hardware engineer

 4. NO. "It's totally an excuse.
 Men use it when they can't meet women too." - Anonymous

 5. NO. "No way no how, although, I am not intimidated by much, especially not women.
 I know this answer sounds a bit crude maybe or chauvinistic … but why would I ever be intimidated by a woman?" -Scott White, 29, fitness instructor

 6. YES.
 "Honestly, when it comes down to it, all men have a little bit of intimidation in them, simply because of the historical dominance of males in society.
 Men inherit milllennia years of social and hierarchical dominance and either knowingly or unknowingly have an irrational fear of losing their territory." - Jesse, 25, seminary student